 The outgoing conservative-led chamber repeatedly blocked him and even impeached one of his ministers.

-Iran's reformists have encouraged foreign investment, support moves for greater diplomatic rapprochement and seek social change and fewer political restrictions at home.
+Iran’s reformists have encouraged foreign investment, supported moves for greater diplomatic rapprochement and are seeking social change and fewer political restrictions at home.

-Their electoral gains in February came just six weeks after Tehran's implementation of the nuclear deal.
+Their electoral gains in February came only six weeks after Tehran’s implementation of the nuclear deal.

-Ayatollah Ali Khamenei, Iran's supreme leader Iran's ultimate authority with powers that far outweigh those of Rouhani, had urged a strong turnout, saying the vote was no less important than the initial poll.
+Ayatollah Ali Khamenei, Iran’s supreme leader with powers that far outweigh those of Rouhani, had urged a strong turnout, saying that the vote was no less important than the initial poll.

 Mohammad Reza Aref, a partly US-educated engineer and leader of the reformist pro-Rouhani List of Hope, has set a target of at least another 40 legislators.

 Gains for the president’s allies will make legislative reforms more likely.

 They could also buy time for Rouhani to try to turn around a struggling economy amid concern over the nuclear deal.